TarachaR/Descriptive-Analysis-of-Ride-Sharing-App-Prices--Uber-Lyft/README.md

 The cab ride data covers various types of cabs for Uber & Lyft and their price for the given location.
 Weather data contains weather attributes like temperature, rain, cloud, etc for all the locations taken into consideration.

-Given a dataset, I wrote sql queries to perform descriptive analysis highlighting key insights that would be helpful in helping the startup develop a new product.

 #### Technologies and Tools

 - Python Programming Language